stoufferlab/driver-species/README.md

 **Keywords:** Invasive species, keystone species, management interventions, mutualism, network control theory, plant population and community dynamics, species' importance, control capacity, structural stability

-## Reproduce results
+## Reproduce the results

+### 1. Check requirements

-1. Make sure that the software and hardware requirements (below) have been met
+1. Make sure that the software and hardware requirements (below) have been met.
+All code was tested on an x86_64-apple-darwin15.6.0 (64-bit) platform but should run in most UNIX systems.
+Requirements include:
-2. Clone this repository in your machine
-3. If using RStudio, opening `driver-species.Rproj` should initialize *packrat* and install the necessary R packages.
-Otherwise you need to initialize packrat yourself by running `source("packrat/init.R")` or `packrat::restore()` while in the local direc (Revise)
-4. Run `make` from a the main directory in your bash terminal.

-### Requirements

 * R version 3.4.4 (2018-03-15) -- "Someone to Lean On"
 * packrat: R package version 0.4.8-1.
-* Muticore processor with 4 cores or more
+* Multicore processor with 4 cores or more
 * 8GB RAM or more

-All code was tested on a x86_64-apple-darwin15.6.0 (64-bit) platform but should run in most unix systems.
+### 2. Get the code

+*Option A: clonning the repo*

+2. Clone or download this repository in your machine
+3. If using RStudio, opening `driver-species.Rproj` should initialize *packrat* and install the necessary R packages.
+Otherwise you need to initialize packrat yourself by running `source("packrat/init.R")` or `packrat::restore()` while in the local direc (Revise)

+*Option B: using the project bundle *

+2. Download the `packrat-bundle.tar.gz` from the [latest project release](https://github.com/stoufferlab/driver-species/releases/latest).
+3. Unbundle the project using `packrat::unbundle(bundle, where, ..., restore = TRUE)`

+### 3. Run analyses

+4. Run `make` from the main directory in your bash terminal.
+5. Now wait... it takes a couple of hours to perform all analysis.
+It's OK to interrupt the process though, I use [`drake`](https://github.com/ropensci/drake) to manage the data analysis workflow.
+This means, that next time you attempt to build the results (using `make`) it will continue where it was left.